adjscent/electron-headui/README.md

 # headui

 This is an electron application that automatically opens up multiple browser tabs in its own window.
+Currently built under ubuntu 20.04 x64.

 ## Quick Start